Corporate Engagement: 5 tips for successful corporate partnerships in fundraising

 To drive traffic to your solutions a Digital Marketing Plan should be put in place.
 Once a theme and campaign are agreed on, the charity and corporate partner can together form this plan.
-Combine your forces and strengths from all departments; digital, corporate teams, fundraising and social from both the charity and corporate partner.
-Consider channels; email databases, social channels, hero ambassadors, celebrity ambassadors, social influencers, digital advertising, website exposure, public relations. and so on.
+Combine your forces and strengths from all departments; digital, corporate teams, fundraising and social from both the charity and corporate partner, marketing budget.
+Consider channels; email databases, social media, hero ambassadors, celebrity ambassadors, influencer marketing, digital advertising, website exposure, public relations, and so on.

 5. What is the value for the ask?

 Often, I see charities undersell the value of the partnership and their brand.
 At the end of the day, companies that choose to engage in a charity partnership, are supporting an organisation and cause that needs donations and awareness so they can continue their important, often life-saving, work.

 They must consider what the charity is asking for and then consider if they were to pay an agency, for the same level of activation, what it would actually cost.
 Corporate partners can show their support by making a large donation to kick-start the giving, covering transaction costs, and offering matched giving to name a few examples.